I have some light blue velvet drapes. Is there any safe way (shrinkage prevention) to dye them a darker or brighter blue?

 I have light yellow curtains and I want to dye them blue, will that work?

 In my experience with dyeing things, attempting to dye something yellow blue, will result in a green product.
 I would not attempt this.
-Your curtains will take the dye better if they are cotton.
-Synthetics sometimes do, but not as well.

 Can I dye some curtains that are 55% linen and 45% viscose and if so, with what dye product?